Is Being A Digital Nomad All It’s Cracked Up To Be?22 min read

-Travelling alone has always put me off straying too far away from home with my job, so it didn’t surprise me that our digital nomads said loneliness was one of the main disadvantages they encountered.
+Traveling alone has always put me off straying too far away from home with my job, so it didn’t surprise me that our digital nomads said loneliness was one of the main disadvantages they encountered.

 “Meeting new people also means saying goodbye to people a lot which is the hardest part of this lifestyle.
 It can get lonely,” says Jenny – a sentiment echoed by Paul, too: “Not being able to sink your roots into a location for a significant amount of time means friendships are often fleeting.”

-And while Kieran recommends keeping in touch with friends and family back home via video chat, or being active in Slack groups, he stresses that “online communities help but they’re still no substitution for people in the flesh to talk to.”
+And while Kieran recommends keeping in touch with friends and family back home via video chat or being active in Slack groups, he stresses that “online communities help but they’re still no substitution for people in the flesh to talk to.”

 For Kieran, coworking spaces are the best remedy for this.
 Tiffany agrees: “If you don’t find people to surround yourself with or make an effort to meet people, it could get really lonely.
-This year I finally rented out an office and found out that It was actually REALLY lonely to be in a room for so long by myself.
-So I made sure I also bought a membership to a local social club that I could cowork out of just in case I needed that balance every once in awhile (after 3 years, coffee shops don’t work as well as they used to!).”
+This year I finally rented out an office and found out that It was actually really lonely to be in a room for so long by myself.
+So I made sure I also bought a membership to a local social club that I could co-work out of just in case I needed that balance every once in a while (after 3 years, coffee shops don’t work as well as they used to!).”

 Paul warns that “working from anywhere you like usually means you’ll need to combat timezones to keep up with clients or your team back home.
 Those timezones are challenging, especially between Bali and EST which is exactly a 12-hour difference.”